-I have a visa issue at the moment because Fulbright was shut down, but I've really enjoyed teaching at RSU and I've discussed the possibility to teach the Anthropology of Religion course online with students in future years, maybe the Media and Religion course too.
+I have a visa issue at the moment because Fulbright was shut down, but I've really enjoyed teaching at RSU and I've discussed the possibility of teaching the Anthropology of Religion course online with students in the future.
+Maybe the Media and Religion course too.
 I had great students for both and that is a major incentive for me.
-If I can do that, I would like to come back to Latvia from the USA for a week or two at the end of each semester when I teach and meet with students to discuss their research projects and do a little research of my own.
+If I can do that, I would like to come back to Latvia from the USA for a week or two at the end of each semester to teach and meet with students and discuss their research projects as well as do a little research of my own.
 One way or another I do plan on coming back to Latvia.

 One of the benefits of COVID-19, is that it's opened the door to more online teaching.

-Something I've always tried to do in coming to Latvia or the Baltics is form continuing partnerships.
-I really like connecting with the scholars here and helping them get published and get international opportunities, if I can, just as I have benefited by being an international person coming here and learning from people here and getting their help in so many ways.
-I really believe it should be a two way street and we should all help each other.
+Something I've always tried to do when coming to Latvia, or the Baltics, is to form continuing partnerships.
+I really like connecting with the scholars here and, if I can, helping them get published and gain access to international opportunities, if I can, just as I have benefited from being an international scholar coming here and learning from people and receiving their help in so many ways.
+I really believe it should be a two-way street and that we should all help one another.

 What's changed in Latvia over the years since you were first here?

 I really worry about my students.
-Coming to Latvia this time, to Riga, before things were shut down, I noticed something very interesting - I thought I felt a different attitude among younger people here.
-They were much more open, much more relaxed than people were on my first visit 20 years ago or even when I was last here in 2015.
-Young people today didn't have to live with the memory of the Soviet times, where people in the past had that kind of fear hanging over them, and so what's sad now is that young people are looking at a future clouded by COVID-19 where no one knows how it's going to turn out.
+Coming to Latvia this time, to Riga, before things were shut down, I noticed something very interesting; I thought I felt a different attitude among younger people here.
+They were much more open, much more relaxed than people were on my first visit 20 years ago, or even when I was last here in 2015.
+Young people today don't have to live with the memory of the Soviet times, where people in the past had a kind of fear hanging over them.
+What's sad now is that young people are looking at a future clouded by COVID-19 where no one knows how it's going to turn out.
 I'm really worried we'll go into an economic depression, and that it will badly affect travel and international contacts.

-- Michael is studying Asian religions in the Baltic States, like Krishna and Buddhist temples.
-He plans to start interviewing members of the growing population of Asian students in Latvia on how the interplay between their experience of their religion and Westerners' interpretation of Eastern religions takes place, and how the Asian students feel about living in Latvia, including any problems they may have with racism or discrimination.
+- Michael is studying Asian religions in the Baltic States, for instance Krishna and Buddhist temples.
+He plans to start interviewing members of the growing population of Asian students in Latvia on the interplay between their experience of their religion and Westerners' interpretation of Eastern religions, as well as how Asian students feel about living in Latvia, including any problems they may have with racism or discrimination.

-- Michael is currently organising a chapter on Latvian and Lithuanian folk religion and seasonal traditions that will be part of the Oxford Handbook of Slavic and East European Folklore.
+- Michael is currently planning a chapter on Latvian and Lithuanian folk religion and seasonal traditions that will be part of the Oxford Handbook of Slavic and East European Folklore.

 - He is also working on a book for Springer Publications called Unchristian Eastern Europe: Pagans, Jews, Gypsies and Muslims.
 The idea of the book is to argue against the common idea that Europe is an exclusively Christian civilisation by highlighting how these other groups have contributed so much to the life, culture and traditions of Eastern Europe.